-Almost 50% of the fatty acids found in coconut oil are the medium-chain lauric acid.
+More than 50% of the fatty acids found in coconut oil are the medium-chain type, such as lauric acid (

 In one study, lauric acid was more effective at killing these bacteria than benzoyl peroxide — a popular acne treatment.
-It also showed therapeutic potential against inflammation caused by the bacteria (3).
-In another study, lauric acid was combined with retinoic acid.
-Together, they inhibited the growth of the acne-causing skin bacteria (4).
-Coconut oil also contains capric, caproic and caprylic medium-chain fatty acids.
-While not as powerful as lauric acid, some of these are also effective against the bacteria that cause acne (5).
+It also showed therapeutic potential against inflammation caused by the bacteria (

-This property only works when applying coconut oil directly to the skin, as this is where the acne-causing bacteria are located.
+This property only works when applying coconut oil directly to the skin, since this is where the acne-causing bacteria are located.

 Many people with acne suffer from skin damage, which can lead to scarring.

-Moisturizing the skin is an important step in keeping it healthy.
-That's because your skin needs adequate moisture to fight infection and heal properly.
+Moisturizing your skin is an important step in keeping it healthy.
+That’s because it needs adequate moisture to fight infection and heal properly (11).

-Research shows that applying coconut oil to the skin can help relieve dry skin while fighting bacteria (6).
+Research shows that applying coconut oil to skin can help relieve dry skin while fighting bacteria (

 Additionally, coconut oil may help heal your skin and prevent it from scarring.